CapgeminiCIS/hackerkiste-hackathon/06_Stage_3_SingleContainer.md

 - `az acr login`

 ## Docker Build
-Next we the image is created via Docker Build and is first stored locally under the name `2021hackathon.azurecr.io/nginx:latest`.
+Next the image is created via Docker Build and is first stored locally under the name `2021hackathon.azurecr.io/nginx:latest`.

 It is important to have the URL of the image repository in the name as this will signal the Docker daemon where to push the image to.